Kibera Public Space Project

 "Co-creating infrastructure for resilient, thriving neighborhoods"

-Poor drainage and sanitation infrastructure, and precarious housing make the residents of Kibera, one of the world’s largest slums, vulnerable to extreme flooding.
+Poor drainage and sanitation infrastructure, and precarious housing make the residents of Kibera, one of the world’s largest informal settlements, vulnerable to extreme flooding.

 The Big Idea

-Develop a network of public spaces where flood protection and green and grey infrastructure are layered with core services and amenities, like sanitation and laundry facilities, recreational spaces and small businesses.
+Develop a network of community-designed and managed public spaces where flood protection and green and grey infrastructure are layered with core services and amenities.

 Life Changing Impact